sillevl/labict-citygame/minimum-requirements.md

 The **minimum requirements** to be achieved in this project are:

-* Cover a  trajectory, defined by a sequence of selected marker locations, within a predefined period of time
+* Cover a  trajectory, defined by a sequence of minimum 3 selected marker locations, within a predefined period of time
 * Validation of the position of the marker locations
 * The ability to upload metadata \(strings\) or media \(files, photos, ...\) to a web server
-* Develop at least one \(city\) game
+* Develop at least one \(city\) game.
+* The game(s) must be dynamically configured, not statically programmed in code.

 The project could be subdivided in four major parts: